jronallo/jronallo.github.com/source/_posts/2013-01-13-common-crawl-url-index.markdown

 edu.ncsu.lib.databases/:http {'arcFileParition': 76, 'compressedSize': 5688, 'arcSourceSegmentId': 1346823846039, 'arcFileDate': 1346870337194, 'arcFileOffset': 37040682}
 ```

 The result is a line delimited file with information about one URL on each line.
 A space separates the URL from some JSON-like data.
-(You'll need to convert the single quotes to double quotes for it to parse as JSON.)
+(You'll need to convert the single quotes to double quotes for it to parse as JSON, or just eval the data with Python if you are filled with trust or like to live dangerously.)
 Again, the URL hostname is in reverse order followed by the path in normal order and finally the protocol.
-The JSON data is a pointer to the location for the file within a segment of the common crawl dataset.
+The data is a pointer to the location for the file within a segment of the common crawl dataset.
 This information can be used to [retrieve the page from AWS S3](https://github.com/trivio/common_crawl_index#retrieving-a-page).

 What I'm interested in is what NCSU Libraries URLs are represented in the index.
 In total the URL index has 4033 URLs that all look to be from a crawl in early September.
 Here's the breakdown for subdomains: